The-MAS-Network/TheSolution/README.md

 * Development Period: Starting Feb 1st, 2024 (you can submit your code at any time for feedback or ask questions before the official deadline as many times as needed)

-* Submission Deadline: March 4th, 2024 (new submissions after the deadline will not be considered)
+* Submission Deadline: March 18th, 2024 (new submissions after the deadline will not be considered)

-* Evaluation Period: Until March 15th, 2024
+* Evaluation Period: Until March 29th, 2024

-* Winner Announcement: March 18th, 2024
+* Winner Announcement: April 1, 2024

 **Prizes 💰:**